How to know whether my blog post will attract traffic or not

 And this is what I got:

-All those are top ranking sites and deserve to be on page one (no offence meant to them).
+All those are top ranking sites and deserve to be on page one (no offense meant to them).
 However, for someone specifically looking for a solution to this question (agreed, however small that set of users be), none of them have an immediate answer that could be surmised by the search result summary.
-Whilst they are all making clear points about WAYS to increase search engine traffic, none of them talks about knowing, in priory, whether a given method will work or not.
-So, at least for this particular query (maybe used by about 1% of all bloggers), my blog post deserves to be amongst those page one results - and sure it will, because it has the only one thing that matters for Google - CONTENT.
+Whilst they are all making clear points about ways to increase search engine traffic, none of them talk about knowing, in priory, whether a given method will work or not.
+So, at least for this particular query (maybe used by about 1% of all bloggers), this blog post deserves to be amongst the page one results.